vestrada64/WDI-DT-55/work/w10/d3/03-04-react-inputs/03-04-react-inputs.md

 > <em>"React components must represent the state of the view at any point in time and not only at initialization time"</em>

-Therefore whenever building out an input in React we are forced to keep track of the value of our input field.
-React encourages us to put whatever is in the input field at the time in state.
+Therefore whenever building out an input in React we are forced to keep track of the value of our input field. *React encourages us to put whatever is currently in the input field in state*.

 **React doesn't want us storing any data in the DOM.
 React wants us to store all data in state.**